Q: Will fixing the family glitch help my family?

 Under current rules, Renee can either enroll in Tanya’s plan – with nearly 20% of their household income going to health insurance premiums – or she can pay full price for a health plan in the marketplace.
 (In their area, these plans range from $372/month to $621/month.)
 Renee is squarely caught by the family glitch.

 If the new IRS rules were already in effect, Tanya would be able to qualify for a premium subsidy of $377 per month.
 This would make her marketplace plan options range in price from $0/month to $244/month.
 Even if she selects the most expensive option, the total cost for Tanya’s employer-sponsored plan and Renee’s marketplace plan would still be under $500/month.
-(Note that the subsidies are larger in 2022, as a result of the American Rescue Plan.
-Unless Congress takes action to extend those provisions, subsidies will be smaller in 2023.)
+(Note that the subsidies are larger than they used to be, as a result of the American Rescue Plan.
+The Inflation Reduction Act extends the enhanced subsidies through 2025.)

 Daunte and Natasha